 By Latin Times Staff Writer, Jan 10, 2013 05:19 PM EST

 (PHOTO CREDIT: Reuters) Redskins unofficial mascot "Chief Zee" waves to the crowd prior to the start of the Pro Football Hall of Fame induction ceremony in Canton.
+The team's appropriation of Native American imagery and a name some have referred to as racist prompted D.C.
+Councilman-At-Large David Grosso to push for a change.

 The resurgence of the Washington Redskins means many things, to many people.
 The state once again has a vital sports franchise, a young star athlete capturing the nation's attention, and a reason to wear red and yellow other than irony.
 But it means something very different to D.C. mayor Vincent C. Gray.
 The team's heightened profile demands the Redskins change their name, or, at the very least, have a very serious discussion about doing so, says Gray.